 The foundation has over 300 active programs across the U.S. and 85 countries.
 Prior to joining the CDC Foundation, Monroe worked for six years as a CDC deputy director and served as director of the Office for State, Tribal, Local and Territorial Support (OSTLTS).
 At CDC, Monroe oversaw key activities and technical assistance supporting the nation’s health departments and the public health system.

 Monroe received her M.D. from the University of Maryland and B.S. from Eastern Kentucky University.
 She completed her residency in family medicine at the University of Cincinnati, a rural faculty development fellowship through East Tennessee State University, and a mini fellowship in obstetrics through the University of Wisconsin.
 She also participated in the State Health Leadership Initiative at Harvard University’s Kennedy School of Government and received an honorary doctorate from Purdue University in Health and Human Services.

-Mary Selecky served as Washington State Secretary of Health from 1998 until April, 2013.
-As one of the nation’s longest serving Secretaries of Health, she served three Governors – Governor Locke, Gregoire and Inslee.
+Mary Selecky served as Washington state secretary of health from 1998 until April 2013.
+As one of the nation’s longest serving secretaries of health, she served three governors – Locke, Gregoire and Inslee.
 Prior to that, she worked in local government in one of Washington’s most rural areas – Ferry, Pend Oreille and Stevens Counties - where she had been a local public health administrator for 20 years.
-Mary was an Assistant Dean of Students at Sarah Lawrence College and the University of Pennsylvania.
+Mary was an assistant dean of students at Sarah Lawrence College and the University of Pennsylvania.